transcriptaze/wav2png/README.md

 ## Raison d'être

-wav2png was initially created as a Go utility library to render an audio file as an anti-aliased waveform for a WASM project - it just seemed like a good idea to add a standalone command line version, and later a WebGPU implementation for better interactivity.
+_wav2png_ was originally created as a Go utility library to render an audio file as an anti-aliased waveform for a WASM project - it just sseemed like a good idea to add a standalone command line version, and now a WebGPU implementation for better interactivity.

 [<img width="256" src="gallery/cli/acoustic.png">](gallery/cli/acoustic.png)